-The Quirky Quad, Ali Ingersoll share her personal story of her long battle and victories with insurance giant Blue Cross and Blue Shield.
+The Quirky Quad, Ali Ingersoll, shares her personal story of her long battle and victories with insurance giant Blue Cross Blue Shield.

-When I think of Moving Mountains Paralyzed Insurance Companies the analogy of a Goat herder comes to mind.
-The Goatherder will watch out for its flock as long as it produces enough fur for the season for the goat herder to line his financial pockets.
-The moment the goat gets out of line or stops growing fur, the herder will slaughter the goat, and eat it for dinner.
+When I think of insurance companies, the analogy of a goat herder comes to mind.
+A goat herder will watch out for its flock as long as they produce enough fur for the goat herder to line his financial pockets.
+The moment a goat gets out of line or stops growing fur, the herder will slaughter the goat and eat it for dinner.

-Since my accident 7 ½ years ago I’ve been a goat that has been slaughtered by insurance companies and I have also been a goat that has managed to break free.
-Navigating the waters of insurance companies to get what you need, especially when you are paralyzed, requires voracious tenacity, extreme dedication, a lot of hard work, patience, and knowledge of how to work within grey areas.
+Since my accident 7 years ago, I’ve been a goat being slaughtered by insurance companies, but I’ve also been a goat that’s managed to break free.
+Navigating the insurance companies to get what you need, especially when you are paralyzed, requires voracious tenacity, extreme dedication, a lot of hard work, patience, and knowledge of how to work within the grey areas.

-Generally, when you have a claim that is denied you have the right to appeal the insurance company’s decision.
-There can be anywhere from 2 to 3 denials from the insurance company where you have to stay on top of them, call them on a weekly basis (if not more), write letters of medical necessity with your doctors, and keep recorded phone calls.
-The insurance company can give you a final denial where they make you think you have no other choices.
+Generally, when you have a claim that is denied, you have the right to appeal the insurance company’s decision.
+There can be 2 to 3 denials from the insurance company and you have to stay on top of them, call them on a weekly basis (if not more), write letters of medical necessity with your doctors, and keep recorded phone calls.
+The insurance company can eventually give you a final denial, and they want you to believe that you have no other choices.
 This is where it can get tricky.
-You do have more choices … You can go above an insurance companies head to your states Department of Insurance and appeal the insurance companies final decision.
-This can be a lengthy process, but if you have patience and are diligent about being “pleasantly persistent,” you can move mountains.
+You definitely do have more choices.
+You can go above an insurance company’s head to your state’s Department of Insurance and appeal the insurance companies final decision again.
+This can be a lengthy process, but if you’re patient and diligent about being “pleasantly persistent,” you can move mountains.

-Two major examples come to mind of experiences I’ve had to deal with, one of which I majorly messed up, and another which probably took a little piece of my soul, but resulted in victory for the patient!
+Two major examples of experiences I’ve had to deal with, one in which I majorly messed up, and another which probably took a little piece of my soul, but resulted in victory for the patient!

 1.)
 My Major Mistakes

 In 2015 I developed a major pressure sore over my tailbone resulting in a giant hole in my behind.
-To make a long story short I needed a surgery that would remove my tailbone called a coccygectomy.
-I scheduled surgery for January 2016, but was aware that health insurance plans were changing.
-In December 2015 I relentlessly called my insurance company and the hospital where I was having surgery to make sure that the surgery was in-network for the coming year.
-I was assured verbally over and over by both the insurance company and the hospital this would be no problem.
-This was my first egregious mistake… I did not get this in writing.
+To make a long story short, I needed a surgery that would remove my tailbone called a coccygectomy.
+I scheduled the surgery for January 2016, fully aware that health insurance plans were changing in the new year.
+In December 2015, I relentlessly called my insurance company, and the hospital where I was having surgery, to make sure the surgery was in-network for the coming year.
+I was verbally assured over and over by both the insurance company and the hospital that this would be no problem.
+This was my first egregious mistake, I did not get it in writing.
 A huge NO NO!

-In January 2016 I went in for surgery confident that my maximum out-of-pocket would be about $2,000 after my deductible was met with co-insurance.
-I spent countless hours trying to figure this out.
+In January 2016, I went in for surgery feeling confident that my maximum out-of-pocket expense would be about $2,000 after my deductible was met with co-insurance.
 To my utter surprise, I was sent a $15,000 bill at the end of January 2016.
-I did not know what I did wrong.
+I had no idea what I had done wrong.

-After about 25 phone calls I learned that this particular hospital was no longer in-network for 2016 despite all of the effort I put in to make sure this did not happen.
-So, I downloaded the appeals form from my insurance website and wrote a very detailed letter of explanation with dates, and times of phone calls I made with the insurance company.
-I patiently waited for 30-60 days to go by as this is the typical time for an appeal to be processed.
-In the meantime, I had a $15,000 bill the hospital was trying to collect on, and I tried to work with their financial department to tell them I was appealing Blue Cross’s decision.
+After about 25 phone calls, I learned that this particular hospital was no longer in-network for 2016, despite all the effort I put in to making sure that it was.
+So, I downloaded the appeals form from my insurance website and wrote a very detailed letter of explanation with dates and times of phone calls I had made to the insurance company.
+I patiently waited for 30-60 days, as this is the typical time for an appeal to be processed.
+In the meantime, I had a $15,000 bill the hospital was trying to collect on, and I worked with their financial department to explain that I was appealing Blue Cross’s decision.

 Naturally, the hospital did not care about my appeal process and kept threatening to send my bill to the collections department, and ruin my credit.
 They really had a knack for scaring the hell out of a patient who was laid up in bed, healing from a major surgery, and in complete distress.
 It was atrocious and disappointing.

-I did not give into their threats and I waited patiently for the appeals to go through.
+I didn’t give in to their threats, and I waited patiently for the appeals to go through.
 I was trying to appeal this claim to move from out-of-network to in-network.
-I had to appeal three more times, with doctor’s letters of medical necessity, conversations I’ve had with insurance companies over the last few months, and I reached a point of near insanity.
+I had to appeal three more times, with doctor’s letters of medical necessity, conversations I’d had with insurance companies over the last few months, and I was reaching a point of near insanity.

-Several months later I received a $3,000 check in the mail from Blue Cross and Blue Shield.
+Several months later, I received a $3,000 check in the mail from Blue Cross Blue Shield.
 I was completely ecstatic as I thought I had won.
-Here’s where I made a second terrible mistake.
+Here’s where I made my second terrible mistake.
 I cashed the check and I sent it to the hospital.
-I thought that was it … end of story.
+I thought that was it, end of story.
 I was wrong on so many accounts.

-What Blue Cross and Blue Shield did to me was send me their “allowed amount” for the bill, which was still actually processed out-of-network.
-I was still left holding a $10,000 bill owed the hospital.
-The hospital could do nothing for me as they said the insurance companies decision was final, and because I cashed the check I was now responsible for the $10,000.
+What Blue Cross Blue Shield had done was sent me their “allowed amount” for the bill, which was still actually processed out-of-network.
+I was still left holding a $10,000 bill owed to the hospital.
+The hospital couldn’t do anything for me as they said the insurance company’s decision was final, and because I had cashed the check, I was now responsible for the $10,000.
 I was completely sick to my stomach and started to panic.

-I quickly sent in another appeal, which you can keep sending in appeal upon appeal, which will push back what you owe for many months unless the insurance company gives you a letter of final denial.
-You can further appeal this with more complication.
-I went back and forth with Blue Cross and Blue Shield for 8 straight months all the while this $10,000 bill from the hospital was now headed towards collections.
+I quickly sent another appeal, which you can keep sending over and over to delay what you owe for many months, unless the insurance company gives you a letter of final denial.
+You can even appeal this further, but with more complication.
+I went back and forth with Blue Cross Blue Shield for eight straight months, while this $10,000 bill from the hospital was now headed towards collections.

-I figured I had a better shot at negotiating $.50 on the dollar or so with a collections department than I did with paying the entire bill.
-Of course there was the threat of my credit being ruined, but I did not have these funds at the time to pay the bill.
+I figured I might have a better shot at negotiating with the collections department for $.50 on the dollar rather than paying the entire bill.
+Of course, there was the threat of my credit being ruined, but at the time, I didn’t have the funds to pay the bill.

-It was a completely maddening situation and the advice I can give with respect to when your insurance company sends you a check is double check exactly what they are paying for.
+It was a completely maddening situation, and the advice I can give with respect to when your insurance company sends you a check, is to find out exactly what they’re paying for.